RodneyShag/Spark/readme.md

 - YouTube: [Apache Spark Tutorial | Spark Tutorial for Beginners | Spark Big Data | Intellipaat](https://www.youtube.com/watch?v=GFC2gOL1p9k) - 0:00 to 33:20 was great.
 The rest was skipped since it taught very specific concepts with a mediocre explanation.
 - Coursera: [Big Data Analysis with Scala and Spark](https://www.coursera.org/learn/scala-spark-big-data?specialization=scala) - an amazing course.
 This repo is based on the course's lecture videos.
+- Article: [Spark SQL UDFs](https://jaceklaskowski.gitbooks.io/mastering-spark-sql/spark-sql-udfs.html) - good beginner summary of UDFs.
+- Article: [Serialization  with Spark and Scala](https://medium.com/onzo-tech/serialization-challenges-with-spark-and-scala-a2287cd51c54) - useful for understanding `SparkException: Task not serializable`.
+The 8 examples were good, but the "What's next" section was skipped since it got overly detailed and complicated.

 #### References - Deprecated